 - obs a dict containing obs, agent_id, and mask, which means that it is the agent_id player's turn to play with obs observation and mask. - rew a numpy.ndarray, the amount of rewards returned after previous actions.
 Depending on the specific environment, this can be either a scalar reward for current agent or a vector reward for all the agents. - done a numpy.ndarray, whether the episode has ended, in which case further step() calls will return undefined results - info a numpy.ndarray, contains auxiliary diagnostic information (helpful for debugging, and sometimes learning)

-class tianshou.env.RayVectorEnv (env_fns: List[Callable[], gym.core.Env]])
+''' class tianshou.env.RayVectorEnv(env\fns: List[Callable[], gym.core.Env]], wait\num: Optional[float] = None)

-Bases: tianshou.env.basevecenv.BaseVectorEnv
+Bases: tianshou.env.venvs.BaseVectorEnv '''